How to round corners in Photoshop tutorial

 Saving the file as a PNG.

-In the PNG Format Options, choose the Smallest file size and click OK.
+In the PNG Format Options dialog box, select the Smallest file size option and click OK.

 The PNG Format Options.